darkhelmet/verboselogging/posts/the-crypto-chapter-in-go-the-standard-library-is-available.md

 There's a mailing list, [Twitter account](https://twitter.com/TheStdLib), and a [feedback form](http://thestandardlibrary.com/feedback.html), so head over to [The Standard Library](http://thestandardlibrary.com/) for all things related to that.

-You can buy the book for only **$39**, and please do, because that’s going to go up when the book is done.
+You can buy the book for only **$39**, and please do, because that's going to go up when the book is done.
 Get it while it's hot!